Florence Cathedral's Dome,

 Brunelleschi's dome, 45 meters wide, was originally a wooden

 dome built by Arnolfo di Cambio.
-To

 Imagine the thriving city of Florence in the year 1296.

-knew how to erect such a dome
+knew how to erect such a dome.

 They made a model which they kept in the half-built

 cathedral to show how the dome ought to be.
 If built, it would be the

 highest and widest vault raised - but how to make it remained a puzzle.